itsVishnu101/itsVishnu101/README.md

 ## ⭐ About Me
-I am an **aspiring Electronics & Communication (ECE) engineer** passionate about designing and building end-to-end systems that blend hardware and software.
+I am an **aspiring Electronics & Communication engineer** passionate about designing and building end-to-end systems that blend hardware and software.
 My main interests include **Embedded Systems, Signal Processing, Computer Vision (ML), and VLSI Design**.
 I enjoy turning academic concepts into practical projects — from sensors and microcontrollers to ML pipelines and simulations.

 ---